 - Remove clothing around the burn, unless it has stuck to the skin

-- Cool the burn under running water for 15 to 20 minutes.
+- Cool the burn under running water for 20 minutes.
 Never use oil, butter or ointment

 - Cover the burn with a clean cloth or cling wrap and keep the patient warm